Invention of the integrated circuit: Patent wars of 1962–1966

-Historiography of the invention
+Historiography

 Two inventors: Kilby and Noyce

 During the patent wars of the 1960s the press and professional community in the United States recognized that the number of the IC inventors could be rather large.
 The book "Golden Age of Entrepreneurship" named four people: Kilby, Lehovec, Noyce and Hoerni.
 Sorab Ghandhi in "Theory and Practice of Microelectronics" (1968) wrote that the patents of Lehovec and Hoerni were the high point of semiconductor technology of the 1950s and opened the way for the mass production of ICs.

 In October 1966, Kilby and Noyce were awarded the Ballantine Medal from the Franklin Institute "for their significant and essential contribution to the development of integrated circuits".
 This event initiated the idea of two inventors.
 The nomination of Kilby was criticized by contemporaries who did not recognize his prototypes as "real" semiconductor ICs.
 Even more controversial was the nomination of Noyce: the engineering community was well aware of the role of the Moore, Hoerni and other key inventors, whereas Noyce at the time of his invention was CEO of Fairchild and did not participate directly in the creation of the first IC.
 Noyce himself admitted, "I was trying to solve a production problem.
 I wasn't trying to make an integrated circuit".

 According to Leslie Berlin, Noyce became the "father of the integrated circuit" because of the patent wars.
 Texas Instruments picked his name because it stood on the patent they challenged and thereby "appointed" him as a sole representative of all the development work at Fairchild.
 In turn, Fairchild mobilized all its resources to protect the company, and thus the priority of Noyce.
 While Kilby was personally involved in the public relation campaigns of Texas Instruments, Noyce kept away from publicity and was substituted by Gordon Moore.

 By the mid-1970s, the two-inventor version became widely accepted, and the debates between Kilby and Lehovec in professional journals in 1976–1978 did not change the situation.
 Hoerni, Last and Lehovec were regarded as minor players; they did not represent large corporations and were not keen for public priority debates.